AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ### Determining Head Loss in the Effluent Tubing

 This code follows [Equation 5](#Equation-5), and may be found on the subteam's GitHub page.
-It outputs the head loss in tubing containing a laminar flow, and requests as input: the absolute viscosity of water; the tubing length, the water's velocity, the and the pipe's diameter.
+It outputs the head loss in tubing containing a laminar flow, and requests as input: the absolute viscosity of water, the tubing length, the water's velocity, and the pipe's diameter.

 ```python